 The largest group directly descended from the radical wing of the 16th century reformation in Europe known as Anabaptists.
 The original Anabaptists rejected the notion that the church should be linked with the state and baptized believers upon their confession of faith.
 Today, the term “Anabaptist” is an umbrella term used to describe Mennonites, Amish, Hutterites, and some Brethren groups who trace their roots back to the original Anabaptist movement.

 Anabaptist Disabilities Network serves Mennonite and related groups with congregational resources for including persons with disabilities of all types.
 Anabaptist Disabilities Network is a member of MHS Alliance (Mennonite Health Services) which includes regional mental health centers and disability service providers.

 Baptists began as a free church movement in England, flourished in America, and now are represented around the world.
 There are number of large Baptist groups in the USA and many smaller groups as well.
 The following is a list of disabilities ministries within those groups.

 The publishing ministry of the North American Mission Board has a Special Needs Ministry section.

-National Benevolent Association Mental Health and Congregational Care Affinity Group serves as a network of support for Disciples congregations and communities engaged in spiritual care and advocacy ministries with those affected by mental illness and/or mental health disorders.
+National Benevolent Association Mental Health and Congregational Care Affinity Group serves as a network of support for Disciples congregations which seeks to create communities of compassion and care through dialogue and action centered on issues related to mental health

 Evangelical Free Church